Cacciap1/pol.annotator/README.md

 ## Input Format

 The script expects the input dataset (`Dataset_USman_1988-2022.xlsx`) to be an Excel file with a single sheet containing at least one column named `text`, where each row is a quasi-sentence (short political statement) to annotate.
+In order to recognise the origin of the quasi sentence is suggested to provide a column named `ID`.

 Example: